Litarvan/DotVoid-Forum/.github/CONTRIBUTING.md

 * If possible, **include screenshots and/or the relevant code**.
 * **Include the request status** provided by your browser in the "Network" tab in the developer tools.
 They give a lot of information such as the request's parameters, the response, status code, etc (It will be relevant most of the time)
 * **Check your logs**.
 The PHP ones (`/var/log/apache2/error.log`) and the Laravel ones in the `storage/logs` folder.
 If they contain anything related to your issue, please include them in your report.
 * **Check if you can reproduce the bug**.
-If yes, provide a detailled guideline to reproduce, just like your step-by-step description.
+If yes, provide a detailed guideline to reproduce, just like your step-by-step description.
 * **Include the branch and the commit hash** to let us know where you are located on the source control.
 Take this opportunity to check if you're up to date on this branch.
 * **Are you running on a container or virtual machine?** If yes, is it the one provided in the repository or a custom one?
 Provide as many details as possible, including packets versions, OS and all what comes to your mind.